-The triangular prism is a simple 3D uniform polyhedron bounded by 2 triangular faces and 3 squares.
-It has 9 edges and 6 vertices.
+The triangular prism is a simple 3D uniform polyhedron bounded by 5 polygons (2 triangles and 3 squares), 9 edges, and 6 vertices.
 It may be considered to be the extrusion of the triangle.

 In order to be able to identify the triangular prism in various projections of 4D objects, it is useful to know how it appears from various viewpoints.
 The following are some of the commonly-encountered views:

 Parallel projection parallel to a square face.
 The left edge of the projection is the image of a square face.

 The Cartesian coordinates of the triangular prism, centered on the origin and having edge length 2, are:

 - (0, 2/√3, ±1)

 The triangular prism is a very versatile polyhedron that occurs in many 4D uniform polytopes, including:

 - The cantellated 5-cell;